The La Salle University is one of twelve CRNA schools in Pennsylvania.

 Required Bachelor Degree

-BSN (Bachelor of Science in Nursing) from an NLN accredited program.
-Be a graduate of a NLNAC or CCNE accredited school.
+BSN (Bachelor of Science in Nursing) from an NLN accredited program and a graduate of an NLNAC, CCNE accredited school, or an MSN Bridge program.

 Minimum of one year of nursing experience in an acute care setting.